 o Five states with the largest broiler chicken operations average more than 200,000 birds per factory farm.
 (Source)

+The news from Arizona is grim.
+A heroic German Shepherd mix named Target, who saved the lives of 50 soldiers in Afghanistan by alerting them to a bomb, was euthanized in a suburban animal shelter by mistake.
 "The HSUS estimates that animal shelters care for between 6-8 million dogs and cats every year in the United States, of whom approximately 3-4 million are euthanized.
 At this time The HSUS can only estimate these figures because there is no central data reporting agency for animal shelters.
 This overpopulation of companion animals is widely acknowledged across the country by professionals and experts in the animal welfare field.
 Overpopulation is a tragedy.
 There are simply not enough responsible homes for all of these wonderful, innocent animals.
 At this point in time, it would be impossible to humanely house every unwanted animal in the United States."
 (Source)